It was replaced by the Vizio E Series 2017

 The gradient appears very consistent with only slight tints.
 8 bit gradations and dithering are visible.

 Out of the box, the pre-calibration on this TV was average.
 There is a great deal of issues for the white balance dE as well as the color dE.

 The only possible way to fix the issues that were apparent in the pre-calibration was with the use of a handheld device.
 By downloading the 'Vizio SmartCast' application we were able to adjust most of the settings on the television, but it was a tedious process.

 The Vizio E-Series 2016 doesn't have a wide range of colors and as such it will only be enough for Rec.
 709 content.

-Although the E Series 4k 2016 has been updated to support HDR, it can't produce the saturated colors necessary for an improved image.
+Although the larger variants of the E Series 4k 2016 has been updated to support HDR, it can't produce the saturated colors necessary for an improved image.